 Friday Feb 7 : Delhi / Agra drive (approx. 3 ½ hour drive) (B)

 After breakfast, check-out and drive to Agra.
-Though Agra’s history is largely identified with the Mughal Empire, the place was established much before it and has linkages since Mahabharata, the Mythological history.
+Though Agra’s history is largely identified with the Mughal Empire, the place was established much before it and has linkages to Mahabharata, the Mythological history.
 The golden age of the city began with the Mughals.
 Akbar made it the center of art, culture, commerce and learning.
 During the peaceful reign of Shah Jahan, his passion for architecture came to the fore and the world-famous architectural masterpieces were constructed including the Taj Mahal.

 Visit the Itmad Ud Daulah tomb, popularly known as Baby Taj.
 From there proceed to visit the “Mehtab Bagh” situated north of the Taj Mahal complex on the opposite side of the Yamuna River, in the flood plains.
 The garden complex, square in shape, is perfectly aligned with the Taj Mahal on the opposite bank.
 The most important attraction of Mehtab Bagh is the Taj Mahal itself.
 This is a unique spot as you can get a picturesque view of the Taj from here.